aptos-labs/petra-vault/.github/README.md

 ### No-Code Indexer

-Petra Vault uses the No-Code Indexing (NCI) service from [Aptos Build](https://build.aptoslabs.com) in order to index multisig transactions and ownership discovery.
+Petra Vault uses the No-Code Indexing (NCI) service from [Geomi](https://geomi.dev/) in order to index multisig transactions and ownership discovery.
 In order to run the indexer, please follow the instructions in the [indexer README](../indexer/README.md).

 ### Environment Variables